nehapandit203/Low-Level-Designs/README.md

 * **Schema Diagram :** Based on Entities and Relationships draw Schema Diagram(ER Diagram- optional)
     - Each class in the class diagram becomes a table in the Schema Diagram and the relationship between classes becomes the multiplicity between tables.
 * **UML Diagram :** Create Class Diagram(optional ask interviewer)  and Code against interfaces
-* **Actual Code :** Once thoughts are structured start coding, keep in mind to follow the SOLID Principle, Design Pattern, and OOPS wherever possible
+* **Actual Code(45-60 mins) :** Once thoughts are structured start coding, keep in mind to follow the SOLID Principle, Design Pattern, and OOPS wherever possible
 * **Explanation:** Clearly explain your thought process and design decisions to the interviewer.

   Note: Some of them have hidden DSA Problems interviewer may ask you.
 Take care of time consideration.